JamesRomero2/JamesRomero2/README.md

 </a>

-I am a Information Technology student that is passionate about coding, currently based in the Philippines.
+I am a BS Information Technology student that is passionate about coding, currently based in the Philippines.

 ** My Goals **